niyacv27/react_context_app/README.md

 }

-In the UI, this is shown in the Props Drilling Example card.

-This demonstrates exactly why props drilling is inefficient.
+This artificial passing of props through unused layers clearly illustrates why props drilling is inefficient.

 2️⃣ Context Setup (Creating Global State)

+To avoid props drilling, the Context API was used.
-A dedicated contexts directory contains:
+A dedicated contexts folder was created with the following files:

 ✔ UserContext.js

-Handles:
+Manages:

 Login

 Logout

-User name and email
+Name

+Email

-Update user details
+Update user information

 ✔ ThemeContext.js

-Handles:

-Light/Dark theme
+Manages:

+Light & dark mode

-Theme toggle logic
+Theme toggling logic

 ✔ ApiUserContext.js

-Handles:
+Manages:

 Fetching API data

-Storing fetched user globally
+Storing response globally

-These contexts wrap <App /> so all components can access shared data without prop passing.
+All Context Providers wrap <App />, allowing any component to access shared data directly.

-3️⃣ Using useContext to Access Data in Child Components
+3️⃣ Using useContext in Child Components

-Instead of passing props manually, components access global state directly:
+Instead of passing props manually, components access global state using:

 const { user } = useAuthContext();

+or

-const { theme } = useTheme();
+const { theme, toggleTheme } = useTheme();

-Examples of components using context:
+Examples of components that use Context:

 Navbar